If You Are A Borrower, You Could Have Been Injured

-Mortgage Attack recommends finding reasons and ways to attack the lender and lender’s agents for injuring the mortgagor (you, the home loan borrower).
+Mortgage Attack recommends finding reasons and ways to attack the lender and/or others involved in the loan transaction for injuring the mortgagor (you, the home loan borrower).
 See the Defend topic for reasons why.

 Research has shown that lenders and their agents have injured more than 90% of the single family home mortgagors since the year 2002.
 We believe they injured many prior to that time also.
 The injuries take the form of tortious conduct, contract and regulatory breaches, and legal errors.

 Differences exist between all mortgage loans and borrowers, so one cannot predict what injuries exist without carefully examining all of the mortgage loan related documents to discover the injuries.
 See the Exam topic for details.

 A competent strategy for using the examination report effectively has emerged over the years.
 We discuss it in the following paragraphs.

 If the lender and servicer do not perform as required and to your, the mortgagor’s, satisfaction, then you should file a written complaint with the Consumer Financial Protection Bureau (CFPB).
 You might also bring in a competent attorney to assist in negotiating a settlement.

 Lenders have many times settled to the satisfaction of the mortgagor upon prompting by the CFPB.
 Settlements can take the form of setoffs from the loan balance, a permanent reduction in the loan balance and interest rate, and sometimes forgiveness of the debt and giving claim to the house to the mortgagor.
 The settlement nearly always requires the mortgagor to sign a confidentiality agreement.
 For that reason, we do not hear about such settlements through the news media.

 If the creditor and servicer still won’t correct the injuries, you, the mortgagor, should obtain a competent attorney’s assistance in preparing and filing a pleading (complaint, counter-complaint, or cross-complaint) against the injurious parties, including the original lender and whoever owns that lender’s liabilities.
 We do not recommend that mortgagors unskilled in this type of litigation attempt to do battle against their adversaries in court by themselves.